dan-maks/dare.io-pbl/Project7.md

        $ cd tooling/

-check tooling/ content
+Check tooling/ content

        $ ls

-Deploy the tooling website’s code to the Webserver.
+Deploy the tooling website’s code to the Webservers.
 Ensure that the html folder from the repository is deployed to /var/www/html

        $ ls /var/www